-The motivation behind the "revisions only" deadline is to maximize opportunity for quality submissions, while keeping sufficient time for a thorough review.
-We will begin assigning reviewers to papers based on the submission as of November 1, but will allow updates until we make papers available to reviewers on November 5.
+The motivation behind the "revisions only" deadline is to maximize opportunity for quality submissions, while allowing sufficient time for a thorough review.
+We will begin assigning reviewers to papers based on the submission as of October 30 but will allow updates until we make papers available to reviewers on November 4.
 As a result, we require the following:

-A substantively complete and comprehensible manuscript must be received by November 1, for a paper to be considered for review
+A substantively complete and comprehensible manuscript must be received by October 30, for a paper to be considered for review.

-Revised versions of manuscripts received before November 5 will be accepted if and only if they use the same title as the initial submission and improve their content.
-They can include revisions of both text andmethods and may introduce new results, but cannot substantially change the scientific premise or methodology.
+Revised versions of manuscripts received before November 4 will be accepted if and only if they use the same title as the initial submission and improve their content.
+They can include revisions of both text and methods and may introduce new results but cannot substantially change the scientific premise or methodology.
 For example, a manuscript describing a deep learning approach to protein structure prediction cannot be revised to describe a combinatorial optimization algorithm for phylogenetic tree reconstruction.
 Revisions that do not adhere to these guidelines will not be considered.

 No revisions will be allowed after November 4, 2020.